AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

 }
 </code></pre>

 Go through the code and have a look at the comments, they should explain the purpose of every statement.
-And here's a condensed version of the function:
+We make use of P5's beginShape() and endShape() to draw our hexagon.
+Also make sure to add the 'CLOSE' statement in the endShape() function to close up our hexagon.
+Heere's a condensed version of the function:

 <pre><code>function drawHexagon(cX, cY, r){
   beginShape()